DataIsLoading/AdvancedGroupService/README.md

 AdvancedGroupService replaces the current GroupService and adds many more functions like `:GetRankInGroupAsync` which gets the users group rank, and that without caching.

+## How to use
+You can either use the Installer (below), which you use over your command bar or insert it manually into your game.
+`loadstring(game:GetService("HttpService"):GetAsync("https://raw.githubusercontent.com/DataIsLoading/AdvancedGroupService/master/Installer.lua"))()`

 ## Example
 ```lua
 local GroupService = require(path.to.module)